Current Students FAQ

 The Graduate School is requiring ALL graduate students who have been admitted to a program (Certificate or Master's) to complete the Academic Integrity Tutorial found on the UMBC Blackboard Site.
 Failure to complete the tutorial and pass the test will result in your registration being blocked for future terms.
 Information and instructions for completing the tutorial can be found here.

 Occasionally you may experience problems with registration.
 If you receive the "not authorized" message, please check your authorization e-mail to ensure you are trying to enroll in the correct section.
 You may get a message that states you are "academically ineligible," or "not admitted to University" and other error messages.
 Please contact Renee Eisenhuth at firstname.lastname@example.org for assistance if you receive any of these messages.

 How can I get a copy of the course syllabus?

 Faculty members usually make their course syllabus available to students on the first day of class.
-You may also contact Renee Eisenhuth, Program Coordinator at email@example.com.
+You may also contact Renee Eisenhuth, Program Coordinator at firstname.lastname@example.org.